cecile-wojnowski/github-user-search/README.md

 ### `Tests`

-React Testing Library is used for unit tests.
+Jest and React Testing Library are used for unit tests.

 ### `Documentation`